fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

 cd docker/full-node
 ```

-The directory file structure should look like:
+The directory file structure should look like this:

 ```sh
 .